-Enter the name for the transmitter M800 (Instrument Tag).
+Enter the name for the M800 Transmitter (Instrument Tag).
 The instrument tag will also be displayed on the line at the top of the Start Screen and Menu Screen.

-Choose with parameter BackLight to switched off or dim the transmitter screen after a defined time period without interaction.
+Use BackLight to switch off or dim the transmitter screen after a defined time period without interaction.
 The transmitter screen will automatically come back after pressing the display.